rtyler/brokenco.de/_posts/2023-01-19-eng-leadership-info-management.md

 Some managers I know use running Google Docs or Spreadsheets to manage their workload, which may work for personal task tracking, but I typically discourage their use.
-They're not linkable and discoverable enough!c Many spreadsheets are write-once and read-once.
+They're not linkable and discoverable enough!
+Many spreadsheets are write-once and read-once.
 By building and collaborating with a shared information management scheme, the team and the managers can benefit from the on-going "gardening" of information.